|

 Rick: What have you been doing on the tournaments circuit this year?
 Have you been going international, or just play in the United States?

-Rick: You've been pretty high on the ranking list previous years.
+Rick: You've been pretty high on the ADO ranking list in previous years.
 Are you doing alright this year?

 Jerry: Yeah, I was tied for first I guess with Jim Peyton but I had a couple of months there I didn't play any tournaments so I probably dropped down by now.